CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 * `.ifngpu` - perform code if specified GPU device type was not set.
 * `.ifnotdef` - perform code if symbol was not defined.

+NOTE: For `ifarch` or `.ifnarch`:
+The assembler assumes that VEGA20 is this same ISA as VEGA10 (GFX9) and if you set VEGA20 GPU architecture and if you put GFX9 architecture in `.ifarch` then code for this clause will be assembled (or will not be assembled for `.ifnarch`).

 ### .incbin

 Syntax: .incbin FILENAME[, [OFFSET] [, COUNT]]